 P4G: Frank Walter, email@example.com

-CEIA is one of six partnerships selected by P4G to receive scale-up funding in 2018 and part of the 24 partnerships P4G is funding and/or facilitating in 2018 following a global competition that attracted 450 submissions from 80 countries.
+The Cities Climate Action Project supported by the Building Energy Efficiency Accelerator is one of six partnerships selected by P4G to receive scale-up funding.
+Overall, P4G selected 24 partnerships to fund and support in 2018 following a global competition that attracted 450 submissions from 80 countries.

 P4G – Partnering for Green Growth and the Global Goals 2030 – is a new initiative with the ambition of becoming the world’s leading forum for developing concrete public-private partnerships at scale to deliver on the SDGs and the Paris Climate Agreement.
-The government of Denmark is providing USD 37 million in initial funding for P4G from 2018-2022.
+The government of Denmark provides funding for P4G.
 Besides the partner countries, non-profit organizations such as the Global Green Growth Institute, C40 Cities, World Economic Forum, and the World Resources Institute (which hosts the P4G Global Hub) are also P4G partners.

 The World Green Building Council is a global network of Green Building Councils that is transforming the places where we live, work, play, heal and learn.
 The goal is to help reduce the building and construction sector’s CO2 emissions by 84 gigatonnes and ensure all buildings have net zero emissions by 2050.
 We believe green buildings can and must be at the centre of our lives.
 Our changing climate means we must reshape the way we grow and build, enabling people to thrive both today and tomorrow.
 We take action – championing local and global leadership and empowering our community to drive change.
 Together, we are greater than the sum of our parts, and commit to green buildings for everyone, everywhere. worldgbc.org

 About the Building Efficiency Accelerator